israeltn/Agent-Red-BlueTeam-AI-Security-via-Fine-Tuned-SLMs/README.md

 ## 🚀The AI Security Crisis

 As Large Language Models (LLMs) transition from experimental chat interfaces to autonomous agents with system access, the attack surface has expanded exponentially.
-Vulnerabilities like **Direct & Indirect Prompt Injection**, **Jailbreaking**, and **Excessive Agency** now pose existential risks to enterprise data.
+Vulnerabilities like **Direct & Indirect Prompt Injection**, **Sensitive Information Disclosure/Data Exfiltration**, **Jailbreaking**, and **Excessive Agency** now pose existential risks to enterprise data.

 ---